Bitterisland6/Unity/UniversityClasses/GalacticDefender/README.md

 # GalacticDefender

-GalacticDefender is a game based on SpaceInvaders, which I made as fourth task (juice one of the previous games made for this course) for University course *Making games in Unity3D game engine*.
+GalacticDefender is a game based on SpaceInvaders, which I made as the fourth task (juice one of the previous games made for this course) for University course *Making games in Unity3D game engine*.

 ## Video